infinimesh/infinimesh/docs/docs/quickstart.md

 Client mosqpub|3396-thinkpad sending PUBLISH (d0, q0, r0, m1, 'shadows/0x1', ...
 (14 bytes))
 Client mosqpub|3396-thinkpad sending DISCONNECT
 ```
 The data has been sent successfully to the platform.
+To send more as one value per API call you can use JSON arrays in any complexity (https://www.w3schools.com/js/js_json_arrays.asp)

 ## Read device data from the platform
 We managed to send data from a device to the platform.
 Now let's read back the device data from infinimesh!
 You can do this via gRPC or HTTP API.
 The simplest way is with the CLI.